Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/06_alpha_omega.md

  The catch this time as the Wave Cannon in the middle, as the party will now need to spread for the two sets of four beams while dodging the Cosmo Arrow.

  The final Wave Cannon beam resolves shortly after Cosmo Arrow finishes.
-We stack East to reduce movement for H2 and D4.

  <table>
   <th colspan="2" style="text-align:center">Inside first</th>